 If you are a frequent user of WordPress or other Content Management Systems, you will know that some formatting doesn’t always go to plan, whether it be copy and pasted text not appearing correctly, or bullet points with irregular spaces.
 These problems, albeit small, can take an awful lot of time to resolve, which many of us simply do not have.
 However, these kinds of issues can be easily rectified through editing basic HTML text code on your own, or a client’s, blog.
 Therefore, if you are a content marketer or blogger, you would know that content and code go hand-in-hand, so knowing the HTML coding basics can be incredibly helpful.

 We won’t sugar coat it for you, learning how to edit blog HTML is not easy.
 But remember, you don't necessarily need to know how to build an entire website from scratch, as this can be incredibly complicated.
-Instead, having basic HTML knowledge will allow you to have more control over your content’s appearance - our web design team manager, Louie Pelicano, agrees.
+Instead, having basic HTML knowledge will allow you to have more control over your content’s appearance.

-He suggests that "all bloggers should know how to write in HTML as it will give them the freedom to design and structure their blog exactly how they want, therefore helping to improve user experience".
-This is incredibly important when creating engaging content and search engine optimisation, such as reducing bounce rates.
+All bloggers and content marketers should know how to write in HTML as it will give you the freedom to design and structure your blog exactly how you want, therefore helping to improve user experience and reducing bounce rates.
 So, how can you ensure your content is appealing to your readers?
 Read on to find out more in this beginner's guide to HTML.